California shooter killed wife, buried her beneath floor

 "Every time we responded, we would try to make contact with Mr. Neal," he said.
 "He was not law enforcement-friendly."

-Johnston also praised the staffers at Rancho Tehama Elementary School who ushered their young students into the building and locked down the school when they heard the gunfire.
+Johnston also praised the staffers at Rancho Tehama Elementary School who rushed their young students into the building and locked down the school when they heard gunfire.

 "It is monumental that that school went on lockdown," he said.
 "I really, truly believe that we would have had a horrific bloodbath in that school if that school hadn't taken the action when they did."

+The gunman fired into the school, and a child was struck in the chest and foot and is in fair condition at a hospital, Fitzpatrick said.
+He said it appears the bullets that struck the child were fired through a wall.

+"Love and kindness and selflessness, paired with the ability to professionally do what they did, defeated evil yesterday," Fitzpatrick said.
+"And the fact is we don't have another one of those stories where multiple children are dead, because of the heroics of my school staff."

-Johnston said Neal's wife was his first victim.
-"We believe that's what started this whole event," he said.
+Neal's wife was apparently his first victim.
+"We believe that's what started this whole event," Johnston said.

-Neal then killed three neighbors before stealing a vehicle and driving to the school, he said.
-Along the way, the gunman fired on several other motorists.
+Neal then killed a neighbor and stole his pickup truck, Johnston said, and while weaving through the subdivision he began firing on other motorists, killing three more people.

+"You have to understand, this individual's going down the road picking targets," Johnston said.
+"He chased people with his vehicle, shooting at them."